Spelieye/superlooper/README.md

 ### Wiring it up:

 ![IMG_7403](https://github.com/Spelieye/superlooper/assets/36861919/91c6aeb5-ffa9-44d6-af2f-69c7692887ac)
+*Wiring the switches*

 ![IMG_7404](https://github.com/Spelieye/superlooper/assets/36861919/524ad3cd-bcf7-4a28-979b-e018121ad99e)
+*Everything wired up and needed to to be pushed down for the PCB jacks to fit into the lower holes (top holes, depending on orientation)*

 For the LEDs, put them through the bottom of the PCB and bend the long leg a bit to keep them from falling out when the PCB is mounted into the enclosure.
 Green on top row and red on the bottom row.

-![IMG_7405](https://github.com/Spelieye/superlooper/assets/36861919/555c350e-afc7-4dfe-9d23-c1ed49c76e8d)

-![IMG_7407](https://github.com/Spelieye/superlooper/assets/36861919/63d0b6e5-b313-4154-aa68-05acf0ae9a9b)
+Once the PCB is mounted you can work the LEDs into their position, either into a hole or into an [LED holder](https://www.taydaelectronics.com/5mm-led-lampshade-protector-clear.html) that I used.
+It's a pain in the ass to get them all in so make sure the LEDs work before you solder them into place.

 Note: The silkscreen on the prototype PCB doesn't match the actual placement of the red and green LEDs.
 They are switched, this was an accident when I was creating the PCB but I actually like having the red loop leds closer to the switches.
 Happy accident.
 I've updated the silkscreen in the PCB files to show the correct placement of the LEDs.

+![IMG_7405](https://github.com/Spelieye/superlooper/assets/36861919/555c350e-afc7-4dfe-9d23-c1ed49c76e8d)

+![IMG_7407](https://github.com/Spelieye/superlooper/assets/36861919/63d0b6e5-b313-4154-aa68-05acf0ae9a9b)

 ### Final Assembly: